Skip to main content

 Position Vector

-The position vector represents the location of an object in space relative to a reference point, typically the origin of a coordinate system.
-It is expressed in terms of its components along the coordinate axes.
-In this case, the position vector of the car can be calculated by integrating the velocity function over time, starting from the initial position provided.
+The position vector represents the location of an object in space relative to a defined origin.
+It is expressed in terms of its components along the coordinate axes, typically denoted as r = xi + yj + zk.
+For the remote-controlled car, the position vector at any time t can be determined by integrating the velocity function over time, starting from the initial position.

 Recommended video: